-North Central Institute (NCI) maintains partnerships with SkyWarrior Flight Training (a flight training school located in Pensacola, Florida) and CAE Phoenix (a flight training school located in Phoenix, Arizona) to provide flight training courses to those interested in continuing their aviation education.
+North Central Institute (NCI) maintains partnerships with SkyWarrior Flight Training (a flight training school located in Pensacola, Florida), CAE Aviation Academy Phoenix (a flight training school located in Phoenix, Arizona), and AeroGuard Flight Training Center (located in Phoenix, Arizona) to provide flight training courses to those interested in continuing their aviation education.
 The objective is to prepare students to obtain a private pilot certification (PPC), with an instrument rating (IR) and/or multi-engine rating (ME).

-Through these partnerships, students may elect to attend SkyWarrior Flight Training (SkyWarrior) or CAE Phoenix (CAE).
+Through these partnerships, students may elect to attend SkyWarrior Flight Training (SkyWarrior), CAE Aviation Academy Phoenix (CAE), or AeroGuard Flight Training Center.
 The training partner will provide the following training courses at one of its approved CFR Part 141 training facilities.
 Students may elect to participate in one or multiple training courses.